NATIONAL EAT A CRANBERRY DAY

-- Are a major commercial crop in certain American states; Massachusetts, New Jersey, Oregon, Washington and Wisconsin.
+- They’re a major commercial crop in Massachusetts, New Jersey, Oregon, Washington, and Wisconsin.

-- Wisconsin is the leading producer of cranberries, with over half of U.S. production.
+- However, Wisconsin leads in cranberry production with over half of U.S. production.

-- Are mostly processed into products such as juice, sauce, jam or sweetened dried cranberries.
+- We mostly find cranberries processed into products such as juice, sauce, jam or sweetened dried cranberries.

 - Cranberry sauce is considered an indispensable part of a traditional American Thanksgiving meal.